GameServerManagers/LinuxGSM-Docs/Basic-Usage.md

 LinuxGSM does not provide specific information about altering this configuration file except for some special games showed in "Game Info" section from the [wiki](https://github.com/GameServerManagers/LinuxGSM/wiki).
 There are many websites that provide documentation and support on configuring your server.

-## Start Parameters & LinuxGSM Settings
+## Start Parameters

-Servers commonly require [[Start-Parameters]] to set some settings.
+Many game servers require [[Start-Parameters]] when configuring some settings.
 Start parameters are command line options appended to server's executable when you start it.

-These parameters can again be reviewed using the [[details]] command.
+These parameters can be reviewed using the [[details]] command.

-To alter them, you will need to edit the LinuxGSM config files using `vi` or `nano` and edit variables from the `## Server Start Settings` section.
-You will also find the `#### LinuxGSM Settings ####` section, allowing you to customize many different behaviors.
+To alter them, edit the LinuxGSM config files using `vi` or `nano` and edit variables from the `## Server Start Settings` section.
+The `#### LinuxGSM Settings ####` section allows customising many different settings.

 # Updating your server